bigomics/omicsplayground/docs/examples/examples.rst

     :align: center
     :width: 100%

 **Figure 11**.
-Survival tree analysis for the DLBCL dataset GSE10846.
+Survival tree analysis for :option:`GSE10846-dlbcl` dataset.
+To redproduce the figures, go to the **Biomarker** module, and set the :option:`Predicted target: OS.survival` and :option:`Feature level: gene` from the input panel.